jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 excerpt: In this article we are going to explore what it takes to self-host and serve your own font files, along with the benefits that come with it, and we are going to compare this with using Google Fonts.
 ---

 Google Fonts has been one of my favorite products on the web of all time.
-It checks a lot of a lot of boxes, and there are really reasons for you to not use it.
+It checks a lot of boxes, and there aren't many reasons for you to not use it.

-When it happens you need to make sure you are delivering fonts at least _as good_ as them.
-Let's start with why it is such a good option.
+When you decide to self-host your font files you need to make sure you are delivering them at least _as good_ as them.

 ## Why is Google Fonts so good?

-When you decide to use a custom web font in your project, there are a lot of reasons why going with Google Fonts.
+When you decide to use a custom web font in your project, there are a lot of reasons why going with Google Fonts is a good choice.

-The first reason is its wide **catalog** with tons of options legally available.
+The first one is its wide **catalog** with tons of options legally available.

 Another really good feature is the network **distribution**.
 When more sites use Google Fonts, bigger are the chances the user has already downloaded the font you included in your project.

 Finally, it's font files **optimization**.
 The team behind Google Fonts apply really smart compression and subsetting algorithms to shrink font files to small sizes.

 They are doing a lot of smart performance optimizations for you.
-Now, after reading all oh this, **why would someone not use them?**
+Now, after reading all this, **why would someone not use Google Fonts?**

-It could be the font you want is not on Google Fonts' catalog, or simply you want to take advantage of self-hosting your own assets.
+It could be the font you want is not on Google Fonts' catalog, or simply you want the benefits of self-hosting your own assets.

 ## Self-hosting your own fonts

-I recently launched a new design for this site, and as part of the release I wanted to push more performance improvements.
+I recently launched a new design for this site, and as part of the release I wanted to push even more performance improvements.

 _It's fair to say the previous version was using Google Fonts, and was already in good shape, with a perfect score and good numbers in performance measuring tools like [Lighthouse](lighthouse)._